jenstroeger/python-package-template/README.md

 ```
 which runs all tests in both your local Python virtual environment.
 For more options, see the [pytest command-line flags](https://docs.pytest.org/en/6.2.x/reference.html#command-line-flags).
 Also note that pytest includes [doctest](https://docs.python.org/3/library/doctest.html), which means that module and function [docstrings](https://www.python.org/dev/peps/pep-0257/#what-is-a-docstring) may contain test code that executes as part of the unit tests.

-Test code coverage is already tracked using [coverage](https://github.com/nedbat/coveragepy) and the [pytest-cov](https://github.com/pytest-dev/pytest-cov) plugin for pytest, and it measures how much code in the `src/package/` folder is covered by tests:
+Test code and branch coverage is already tracked using [coverage](https://github.com/nedbat/coveragepy) and the [pytest-cov](https://github.com/pytest-dev/pytest-cov) plugin for pytest, and it measures how much code in the `src/package/` folder is covered by tests:
 ```
 Run unit tests...........................................................Passed
 - hook id: pytest